elastic/kibana/src/plugins/expressions/public/public.api.md

 // Warning: (ae-missing-release-tag) "ReactExpressionRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const ReactExpressionRenderer: ({ className, dataAttrs, padding, renderError, expression, onEvent, reload$, debounce, ...expressionLoaderOptions }: ReactExpressionRendererProps) => JSX.Element;
+export const ReactExpressionRenderer: ({ className, dataAttrs, padding, renderError, expression, onEvent, onData$, reload$, debounce, ...expressionLoaderOptions }: ReactExpressionRendererProps) => JSX.Element;

 // Warning: (ae-missing-release-tag) "ReactExpressionRendererProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //